kwilhelmde/Capstone_SQL_Project_Data_job_Analysis/README.md

 -  Most Optimal Skills to Learn:

 This query sought to combine insights from demand and salary data to pinpoint skills that are in high demand and offer substantial salaries, providing a strategic roadmap for skill enhancement.
+This analysis makes a particular emphasis on jobs that were posted in Germany

 ```
 WITH skills_demand AS (